iancanderson/iancanderson.com/_posts/risk-parity-portfolios.md

 ## The 60/40

-The "60/40" portfolio has become a kind of standard relatively consersative portfolio, consisting of 60% total stock market and 40% total bond market.
+The "60/40" portfolio has become a kind of standard, relatively conservative portfolio, consisting of 60% total stock market and 40% total bond market.

 Let's compare the performance of the 60/40 portfolio with a portfolio with less-correlated assets: